AkinyiFO/AkinyiFO/README.md

 ✨ :balloon: ✨
 - 🔭 I’m currently working on developing Android Apps in Kotlin.

-- 🌱 I’m currently learning AWS Amplify for Android Apps.
+- 🌱 I’m currently learning Jetpack Compose.

-- 👯 I’m looking to collaborate on Android Development in Kotlin and Java Web Application Tutorials.
+- 👯 I’m looking to collaborate on Android Development in Kotlin, Jetpack Compose, and Java Web Application Tutorials.

-- 🤔 I’m looking for help with Advanced Spring Boot Web Applications.
+- 🤔 I’m looking for help with Advanced Spring Boot Web Applications & AWS Amplify for Android App Development.

-- 💬 Ask me about Android and Java Development.
+- 💬 Ask me about Android Development.

 - 📫 How to reach me: simpleapps22@gmail.com